How to Win a House Bidding War

 Generally, standard real estate contracts dictate that the deposit is refundable at any time during the inspection / due diligence period or if the buyer cannot obtain financing.

 At closing/settlement, the earnest money deposit is applied to the closing costs, downpayment, or purchase price.
 In other words, this is your money.

-Increasing your earnest money deposit to beyond what is standard in your real estate market shows the seller you are very serious.
-It gives him or her confidence in your offer and added protection if you decided to back out of the contract after the inspection period for buyer's remorse.
+Increasing your earnest money deposit to beyond what is standard in your real estate market shows you are very serious.
+It gives the seller confidence in your offer and added protection if you decided to back out of the contract after the inspection period for buyer's remorse.

 Also, because it's your money, it's a term of your offer that is cheap to you and valuable to the seller.

 Inspections are a large risk of the purchase contract for sellers.
 Inspections can uncover issues in which a buyer wants to renegotiate the sales price of the home or ask the seller to perform expensive repairs.

 As a result, mitigating these inspection risks to the seller is attractive as sellers are reviewing offers to accept.
 How can you do that?